mojoD/sansar-script/README.md

 They can also be handy for anyone trying to get any of the included examples or tutorials in this repository.

-And further down on the page is an introduction to scripting in Sansar.
+And further down in the page is an introduction to scripting in Sansar.
 This assumes a basic knowledge of modern programming principles and C# and can be quite technical at times.
 But there is no need to fully understand all of this.